Table of Contents

 Keyword research is considered an essential skill for content marketing these days.
 You need to know how to develop the best keyword list and use keyword research tools effectively to find the right blog ideas and topics.

+So, how to do keyword research for content marketing?
 There are plenty of online tools that you can use to conduct your keyword analysis and research without spending a penny.

-Proper keyword research is the starting point for SEO copywriting.
-By doing this, you make sure that you are always putting forth topics that people are looking for and optimizing your posts in a way that ranks high.
+Proper blog keyword research is the starting point for SEO copywriting.
+By doing this, you make sure that you are always putting forth topics that people are looking for and optimizing your blog posts in a way that ranks high.

 Let’s now look at some effective tips and techniques on how to do content marketing keyword research.

-1. Perform competitor keyword research
+1. Perform competitor blog keyword research

 First things first.
 Find out the specific keywords your competitors are ranked for.
 There are quite a few free tools like the Moz Keyword Explorer that you can use to conduct your searches.
 Using tools like these can help you target the exact keywords that your competitors are using.
 Another great technique is to use the data to search for keywords that your competitors are not targeting.
 As Christine Kilbride of Majux Marketing puts it, “Try to find content gaps.”
 So, if you try and answer questions that your competitors aren’t, you’ll be able to drive in the traffic they have overlooked.